aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 ```python
 --connect-to greengrass
 ```
-The final script should look something like this:
+The final script should look something like this (note: yourhashID-ats is the unique ID for your AWS IoT endpoint.
+Please keep this hashID as it is in this script):

 ```python
 python IotSensor.py -e yourhashID-ats.iot.us-east-1.amazonaws.com -r root-CA.crt -c Iot-Sensor.cert.pem -k Iot-Sensor.private.key --connect-to greengrass